ruben2020/codequery/README.md

 ![CodeQuery](doc/logotitle.png)
 ===============================

-This is a tool to index, then query or search C, C++, Java and Python source code.
+This is a tool to index, then query or search C, C++, Java, Python, Ruby and Go source code.

 It builds upon the databases of [cscope](http://cscope.sourceforge.net/) and [Exuberant ctags](http://ctags.sourceforge.net/).